Lower School

 Our science curriculum allows children to explore the world around them with engaging experiments and activities.
 Our students use their senses to explore biology, physics and even simple chemistry.
 Our activities allow children to learn scientific concepts to think critically.
 Students engage in higher order thinking and utilize and refine their science skills through observations, hypotheses and recordings.

-Barstow Kindergarteners Learn to:
+Barstow Kindergartners Learn to:

 Kindergarten Faculty